BioInnovation Institute Faculty

 BioInnovation Institute has entered collaborations with leading universities to create a unique interdisciplinary environment focused on commercialization that can foster novel ideas and lead to new spin-outs.

-BII will source the projects and besides fostering new companies, BII expects to see benefits from interdisciplinary collaborations and cross-fertilizations of methods and tools between the projects in all BII programs.
+BII will continuously source projects and besides fostering new companies, an expected outcome is interdisciplinary collaborations and cross-fertilizations of methods and tools between the projects in all BII programs.

-Read more about the projects in BII’s Faculty below.
+Read more about the projects in BII’s Faculty below and our article Fertilizing investment grounds with top tier researchers.

 Microbial cell therapies for modulating the gut-brain axis